jcmrs/claude-github-mcp-server-integration/FUTURE-CONCEPTS.md

 - Fallback strategies for large operations
 - Human intervention minimization

-### Command System Efficiency
+### Command System Efficiency (Added 2025-08-28)
-- Token-conscious command design
+- ✅ Command discoverability through LIST and HELP
-- Specialized conversations for maintenance operations
+- ✅ Token-conscious specialized conversation design
-- Chaining capabilities for related operations
+- ✅ Clear guidance on when to use which commands and conversations
-- Clear guidance on when to use which commands
+- ✅ Integration between primary and specialized conversations

 ### Simplicity First
 - Templates should be human-readable and editable